ellrin/checkio_test/README.md

 ---
 this repo is aim to record my python practice in checkio playground

-I use jupyter notebook and visual studio as my IDE
+I use jupyter notebook and VScode as my IDE